github/docs/data/reusables/actions/jobs/choosing-runner-github-hosted.md

 > [!NOTE]
 > The `-latest` runner images are the latest stable images that {% data variables.product.prodname_dotcom %} provides, and might not be the most recent version of the operating system available from the operating system vendor.

-{% warning %}
+> [!WARNING]

-**Warning:** Beta and Deprecated Images are provided "as-is", "with all faults" and "as available" and are excluded from the service level agreement and warranty.
+> Beta and Deprecated Images are provided "as-is", "with all faults" and "as available" and are excluded from the service level agreement and warranty.
 Beta Images may not be covered by customer support.

-{% endwarning %}

 #### Example: Specifying an operating system